01 of 11

 The last lap in your DIY house-building project involves the exterior work, along with a bit of red tape to clear up.

 - Complete exterior landscaping.
-Sometimes a DIY project, but there are also many contractors who will design and install a stylish landscape for you.
+This can sometimes be a DIY project, but there are also many contractors who will design and install a stylish landscape for you.
 This is labor-intensive work, so think carefully before taking it on yourself.

 - Call the disposal company to pick up the dumpster and specify that you do not need a replacement.